 Beef as the Main Argument: The Argentine Steakhouse Tradition in a German City

 German cities outside the major metropolitan corridors have a complicated relationship with international steakhouse culture.
-The parilla tradition — open-fire grilling rooted in the cattle-ranching provinces of Argentina — requires a particular commitment to sourcing, technique, and the willingness to let the ingredient carry the meal without heavy saucing or elaborate plating.
+The parilla tradition, open-fire grilling rooted in the cattle-ranching provinces of Argentina, requires a particular commitment to sourcing, technique, and the willingness to let the ingredient carry the meal without heavy saucing or elaborate plating.
 When that commitment holds, the result is a dining format that operates almost as a study in restraint: the quality of the beef, its cut, its age, and the temperature at which it meets the grill become the entire conversation.
-ARGENTINA Steakhouse GmbH, at Borchener Strasse 25 in Paderborn, positions itself inside that tradition.
+ARGENTINA Steakhouse GmbH is an Argentinian Steakhouse in Paderborn at Borchener Str.
+25, with a 4.7 Google rating and an average spend of about $35 per person.

 Paderborn's restaurant scene is smaller than its Westphalian neighbour cities but more concentrated than its population might suggest.
 The dining options that have established reputations tend toward European registers: Balthasar works in a Modern French idiom at the upper price tier, while KURKUMA 400° and Last Drop represent different points on the casual-to-mid spectrum.
 A dedicated South American steakhouse sits outside that cluster entirely, drawing comparisons not to Paderborn peers but to the broader category of European Argentine-concept restaurants that have grown steadily across Germany over the past two decades.